port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/setup-blueprint.md

 <br/><br/>

 3. Choose a name, icon, and description for your blueprint, then click `Create`.
-4. Your blueprint has been created, the next step would be to [ingest data into it](/build-your-software-catalog/sync-data-to-catalog/).
+4. Your blueprint has been created, the next step is to [ingest data into it](/build-your-software-catalog/sync-data-to-catalog/).

 </TabItem>